HVAC Systems Buying Guide of 2024: Which is the Best?

 This question can be answered by determining the needs of the structure, the cost, and the services available.

-Therefore, a package unit will often be found on smaller, single story structures with a relatively small yard.
+Therefore, a package unit is often found on smaller, single-story structures with a relatively small yard.

 Split System Heat Pump

-If the home has multiple levels or needs a separate system for each floor, a split system is generally the best solution.
+A split system is generally the best solution if the home has multiple levels or needs a separate system for each floor.

-As described earlier, these systems are very customizable making them ideal for use in subdivisions with one or two story homes.
+As described earlier, these systems are very customizable, making them ideal for subdivisions with one or two-story homes.

-These systems also take up less space outdoors than a package system, making them very convenient to install on narrow building lots.
+These systems also occupy less space outdoors than a package system, making them very convenient to install on narrow building lots.

 Hybrid Split System

-Hybrid systems are most often found in larger, more elaborate homes with a larger budget.
+Hybrid systems are often found in larger, more elaborate homes with a larger budget.

-This system is in effect, two systems sharing standard HVAC components, like ductwork.
+In effect, this system is two systems sharing standard HVAC components, like ductwork.

-As such, hybrid split systems are quite expensive to install initially.
+As such, hybrid split systems are pretty expensive to install initially.

 In most installations, the lot will require a connection to public utilities, such as natural gas lines from the street, although liquid propane versions are available.